hydraulic-institute/edb/readme.md

 <img src='./images/edb.png'/>

 # Creating Content
 All content is created in the `/source` directory.
-The contents of the directory include a top level `index.md` which is the home page of the site, and directories which define the section structure of the EDB.
-Each directory will contain additional `.md` files which become HTML pages, along with additional data like images and csv file to support the pages.  **Sub-directories in sections are not supported**.
+The contents of each of the directories (Topics) includes a top level `index.md` which contains the menu title for the topic.
+Each topic will contain additional `.md` files which become HTML pages, along with additional data like images and csv file to support the pages.  **Sub-directories in topics are not supported**.

 ## Metadata
 Each content page, along with index.md files in each directory, contain meta data sections that define basic properties of the page/section to be created.
 At the very least, each `.md` file will have a title - which will be what is used to identify the content on the HTML page.